Prepare for the Storm

 Emergency Survival Kit Essentials

-Whether you’re evacuating a coastal area or sheltering in place, there are a few basic needs every emergency preparedness plan should address.
+Whether evacuating a coastal area or sheltering in place, every emergency preparedness plan should address a few basic needs.

 Food and Water

-During a crisis, utilities may fail, so keep at least three days worth of food and water on hand for each member of your family, including pets.
-Choose portable foods with a long shelf-life that don’t require cooking, and be sure to stock a variety, so everyone has something they like.
-Consider adding water purification tablets or a portable water filter to your emergency storm kit too.
-Store all these items in waterproof containers, such as sealed 5-gallon buckets, to prevent contamination, and don’t forget a can opener, utensils, cups and plates.
+During a crisis, utilities may fail, so keep at least three days worth of food and water for each family member, including pets.
+Choose portable foods with a long shelf-life that don’t require cooking, and stock a variety so everyone has something they like.
+Consider adding water purification tablets or a portable water filter to your emergency storm kit.
+Store all these items in waterproof containers, such as sealed 5-gallon buckets, to prevent contamination, and don’t forget a can opener, utensils, cups, and plates.

 Clothing and Bedding

-Your supplies should include a set of durable clothing, extra socks and underwear and lightweight bedding for each family member.
-Additional options include sunglasses and hats; outerwear, such as ponchos or jackets; and pillows or sleeping bags that offer additional sleeping comfort.
+Your supplies should include a set of durable clothing, extra socks and underwear, and lightweight bedding for each family member.
+Additional options include sunglasses and hats, outerwear, ponchos or jackets, and pillows or sleeping bags that offer extra comfort.

 Health Care